DJ.Studio Review 2026: The DAW for DJs, Tested

 • File referencing — the app now points to your audio files rather than copying them into its own database.
 A significant storage and workflow improvement.

-• Voice-over recording — a dedicated voice-over lane in the timeline with auto-ducking, noise removal, and reverb.
-Useful for radio shows and branded content.
+• Voice-over recording — a dedicated voice-over lane in the timeline, useful for radio shows and branded content.

 • Improved Serato export — track edits and hot cues now carry over correctly.

-• Export quality options — 16/24/32-bit WAV and FLAC now available on higher tiers.
+• Export quality options — higher-resolution WAV and FLAC available on the upper tiers.

 • Stream previews and chart browsing — useful for mix planning from streaming-connected libraries.